oveleon/contao-component-style-manager/README.md

 > Please note that the import completes the records by the identifier (categories) and the alias (CSS groups).
 So if the aliases are changed in the current project, they are not overwritten / added, but a new group is created after the import.

 ## Support Third-Party DCA
-If you have your own DCA that you want to make available for the StyleManager, you can do this in three easy steps.
+If you have your own DCA that you want to make available for the StyleManager, you can do this in **three to four steps**.
 As in Contao itself, the DCA must contain a field where the CSS classes can be stored.
 The following fields are already included:

 - `cssID` (multiple field)